Prompt Caching & Token Economics in 2025: How to Cut Cost Without Losing Quality

 How It Works

-Anthropic requires explicit cache_control markers in your API request.
+Unlike OpenAI, Anthropic requires you to explicitly mark what should be cached using cache_control in your API request.

 Example